rgildiaz/blog/posts/the-machine.md

 ```
 i am nothing but a cog
-in the human suffering machine,
+in the human suffering machine.
-forever perpetuating the problem,
-unable to escape.
 ```

 <!-- Recently, I started my first full-time job, working as a software engineer at an advertising agency.  -->